Mackinaw jacket: Poem

-The mackinaw jacket created as a child of grim necessity for cold weather conditions had a short rhyme written about it, adapted from Alfred, Lord Tennyson's Charge of the Light Brigade:
+The mackinaw jacket, created as a child of grim necessity for cold weather conditions, had a short rhyme written about it, adapted from Alfred, Lord Tennyson's Charge of the Light Brigade:

 Modern times

-In modern times, the mackinaw jacket has proven to be effective cold weather workwear popular amongst the blue-collar working class including: farmers, fishermen, lumberjacks, longshoremen, trappers and outdoorsmen.
+In modern times, the mackinaw jacket has proven to be effective as cold weather workwear and popular among the blue-collar working class including farmers, fishermen, lumberjacks, longshoremen, trappers and outdoorsmen.
 The demand for the mackinaw jacket has decreased by the end of the 20th century; however, it continues to be manufactured by several companies including: C.C.
-Filson Co., Johnson Woolen MillsPendleton Woolen Mills and Stormy Kromer.
+Filson Co. and Johnson Woolen Mills.